Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - and if no ETH is being sent in the transaction
 - and if there is some data in the message payload
 - Then call the exact same method as it is defined in _walletLibrary (but using `delegatecall` that is in the context of this contract)
-- the hacker effectivele re-initialized the wallet, overwrote the owners making himself the sole owner and stole the funds.
+- the hacker effectively re-initialized the wallet, overwrote the owners making himself the sole owner and stole the funds.

 ---